thatchemistryguy/PyParse/docs/_sources/add_param.rst.txt

 * -calc_higherions (-chi): "True" or "False"
 	Use [M+2H]2+ and [M+3H]3+ ions when looking for hits for a compound.
 Specify when a set of compounds are likely to ionise multiple times on the mass spectrometer.
+* -calc_boc (-cboc): "True" or "False"
+	Look for Boc degradation ions when looking for hits for a compound
+* -filter_by_rt (-f): String value
+	Provide retention time ranges to ignore, written as 'mintime-maxtime' where the two times are separated by a hyphen.
+Multiple ranges may be specified by a space.
+* -detector (-d): String value, "UV" or "ELSD"
+	Specify "ELSD" where required to use only ELSD detector data  for the analysis.
+Default is "UV", where only UV detector data  are used.
+Waters data option only.
+* -find_freq_imp (-ffi): "True" or "False"
+	Choose whether to search for and report frequently observed impurities. :ref:`freq_impurity_detection_label`